FinResearch/tail-risk/README.md

 ## Script: Cross Sectional Tail Analysis

-In this section, we explain the functions of the Cross-Sectional Tail Analysis.
+In this section, we explain the cross-sectional tail analysis script.

 Firstly, we select the name of the database.
 In our test case, we use a sample database in xlsx format (Excel).
 Other formats are also supported but require to change the function pd.read_excel(filename).
 If the database is a comma-separated values (csv) file, the statement "read_csv" is used.